The Peer Reviewer Becomes the Model Referee

 The peer reviewer is a small authority figure in the machinery of knowledge.
 They sit at a symbolic door: not yet published, maybe publishable, not good enough, revise, reject, accept.

 The model referee changes the door.
 It can make review more readable, consistent, and responsive.
 It can also turn judgment into a polished template, confidentiality into an API call, and expert refusal into autocomplete.
+The danger is not that every reviewer who uses software has failed.
 The danger is that institutions may accept model-shaped prose as a substitute for accountable reading.

 A good scientific community should use tools without letting tools impersonate trust.
-Peer review survives only if the parties know who read the work, who judged the evidence, who saw the confidential material, and who is answerable when the report is lazy, biased, false, or manipulated.
+Peer review survives only if the parties know who read the work, who judged the evidence, who saw the confidential material, and who is answerable when the report is lazy, biased, false, fabricated, or manipulated.
+That same standard belongs in lab notebooks, provenance records, and the public memory of science.

 Source Discipline

-This page treats journal and conference policies as primary evidence for current reviewer rules.
-It treats ICLR materials as evidence of sanctioned experiments, not proof that all AI-assisted review is reliable.
-It treats hidden-prompt reporting and preprints as evidence of a new attack surface, not proof that every reviewer is outsourcing review to a model.
+This page treats journal and conference policies as primary evidence for current reviewer rules, not as evidence that all reviewers comply.
+It treats ICLR materials as evidence of sanctioned experiments and enforcement problems, not proof that AI-assisted review is generally reliable or generally corrupt.
+It treats Springer Nature's internal screening tool as an editorial workflow claim, not as permission for outside reviewers to upload manuscripts into unrelated systems.

 Sources